-Preserving and promoting New Mexico's rich musical heritage
+promoting New Mexico's rich and diverse music heritage

 Henry John Deutschendorf, Jr. ~ Roswell

 Henry, professionally as John Denver (b.
 December 31, 1943 – d.
 October 12, 1997), was a singer-songwriter, actor, activist and humanitarian, whose greatest commercial success was as a solo singer, starting in the 1970s.
 He was one of the most popular acoustic artists of the decade and one of its best-selling artists.
 By 1974, he was firmly established as America’s best-selling performer, and AllMusic has described Denver as “among the most beloved entertainers of his era”.
 After traveling and living in numerous locations while growing up in his military family, Denver began his music career in folk music groups in the late 1960s.
 Throughout his life, Denver recorded and released approximately 300 songs, about 200 of which he composed, with total sales of over 33 million.

 He recorded and performed primarily with an acoustic guitar and sang about his joy in nature, his enthusiasm for music, and his relationship trials.
 Denver’s music appeared on a variety of charts, including country and western, the Billboard Hot 100, and adult contemporary, in all earning him twelve gold and four platinum albums with his signature songs “Take Me Home, Country Roads”, “Annie’s Song”, “Rocky Mountain High”, “Thank God I’m a Country Boy”, and “Sunshine on My Shoulders”.